Help with mental health

 You can also download a standard form for your health care provider to use to tell your creditors about your mental health problems.
 It helps them to give clear and relevant evidence about how your mental health affects how you deal with money.
 It is quick to fill in and has been recognised by major UK creditor and advice membership organisations.

-If you need more direct help with your finances, there a variety of free-to-use advice and support services with many advisers trained to help those with mental health problems.
+If you need more direct help with your finances, there are a variety of free-to-use advice and support services with many advisers trained to help those with mental health problems.
 Citizen’s Advice, Stepchange, Christians Against Poverty, National Debtline and Debt Support Trust can all help.
+You can also find practical advice and support for your mental health and money issues at Mental Health and Money Advice.

 If you need advice regarding your small business, including the self-employed, Business Debtline can help.